 From the perspective of the plugin, a local database runs in the same database instance as your WordPress database.
 If your server runs multiple database instances, the connection to another local instance is regarded as a remote connection.

-A remote database is a database which is located on another physical server than your WordPress installation or a local database running in another instance.
+A remote database is a database that is located on another physical server than your WordPress installation or a local database running in another instance.

 Local databases are available from the listbox in the Data Explorer as shown in the image below.
 Only databases to which the user has access are shown.